As part of any recruitment process, the Stephen Perse Foundation (the “Foundation”) collects and processes personal data relating to job applicants.

 Your information will be shared internally for the purposes of the recruitment exercise.
 This includes members of the HR and recruitment team, interviewers involved in the recruitment process and managers in the business area with a vacancy.

-We will not share your data with third parties, unless your application for employment is successful and we make you an offer of employment.
+With the exception of your nominated referees for references for certain roles as detailed above, we will not share your data with third parties, unless we make you a conditional offer of employment.
 We will then share your data with certain third parties in order to comply with our legal obligations.
-These include former employers to obtain references for you, employment background check providers to obtain necessary background checks, the Disclosure & Barring Service and the Teaching Regulation Agency.
-Successful candidates will also be asked to complete a confidential medical questionnaire, which will be sent by the candidate directly to the Foundation’s Occupational Health Service (Corazon Health) for assessment.
-The number of days sickness in the last two years will be disclosed to us.
+These legal obligations include contacting former employers to obtain references for you if not completed beforehand, employment background check providers to obtain necessary background checks, the Disclosure & Barring Service and the Teaching Regulation Agency.
+Successful candidates will also be asked to complete a confidential medical questionnaire, which will be sent by the candidate directly to the Foundation’s Occupational Health Service (Oh Occupational Health & Wellbeing) for assessment.
 Information about a disability or medical condition will only be reported to us in general terms of the candidate's ability to perform the job.
 This will allow any health and safety risk to be assessed and reasonable adjustment considered.
-The candidate’s permission will be sought by Corazon before sharing any other medical information with us.
+The candidate’s permission will be sought by Oh Occupational Health & Wellbeing before sharing any other medical information with us.

 How does the Foundation protect data?